sashinpivotal/pcf-dev-students-notes/README.md

 ### Challenge questions

--   What is the value proposition of setting environment variables in the manifest file regarding providing application configuration data?
+-   What is the value proposition of setting environment variables in the manifest file in regard to providing application configuration data?
 Is it better than setting configuration data in the `application.properties` file?